 - 2 c cider vinegar, 5% acidity

 - 12 allspice berries, plus a pinch of ground allspice

 - 12 whole cloves, plus a pinch of ground cloves

-- 6-8 cups ice cubes or crushed ice
+- 6-8 c ice cubes or crushed ice

-Process the filled jars in a boiling water bath for 10 minutes (up to altitudes of 1000 feet above sea level.)
+- Process the filled jars in a boiling water bath OR in a steam canner for 10 minutes (up to altitudes of 1000 feet above sea level.)
 Let jars cool on a towel, and listen for the cheerful popping sound as the lids seal.
 If a lid does not seal properly, store the jar in the refrigerator and use it promptly.

 - Have your sous-vide bath (I use a 12-quart Cambro rectangular container) at 120-140˚F. Put filled jars in the container, and set the sous vide temperature to 180˚F. When the unit beeps, maintain that temperature for 30 minutes.
 At the end of 30 minutes, remove jars, let them cool on a towel, and (again) listen for the cheerful popping sounds.